 Majority of suppliers are good with buyers taking photos and videos of products.
-For every product we are interested in, we take hundreds of photos and videos, covering every angles.
-How ever, it is always polite to ask.
-Some bigger companies doesn’t allow photos, they get really shitty about it as well (seen one that forces a buyer to delete their photos), which can be embarrassing.
+For every product we are interested in, we take hundreds of photos and videos, covering every angle.
+However, it is always polite to ask.
+Some bigger companies don’t allow photos, they get really shitty about it as well (seen one that forces a buyer to delete their photos), which can be embarrassing.
 So, it is always polite to ask.

 We have seen people who do it on the spot.
 Mostly, people almost never negotiate prices and close the deal on the spot.
 Unless if you are buying existing stocks from the suppliers.
 You do however get a quote based on their minimum order quantity or more.
 Most of the times, you will have certain changes and customisation in mind which you discuss with your suppliers.
 Perhaps, negotiate on given pricing once you have more idea on what you are after.

 There is no better time to ask about products specifications than at Canton Fair.
 But be nice, they normally have all the specs information you need.
-Some buyers would say out loud how inferior they think the products are .
+Some buyers would say out loud how inferior they think the products are.
 If you are not happy with the sample they provided at the fair, yes chances are your end result would be the same if not worse.
-So, instead of giving that supplier a hard time, go to booths that show case better quality product.
+So, instead of giving that supplier a hard time, go to booths that showcase a better quality product.
 You will find that the prices are also twice or three times more expensive.
-Ultimately, great quality products does exist in China, but getting it at a competitive cheap prices only occurs with large purchasing power.
+Ultimately, great quality products do exist in China, but getting it at a competitive cheap price only occurs with large purchasing power.

 Visiting the same booth to further inspect a product and ask more questions are common.
 This way you are showing the suppliers that you are genuinely interested and are a serious buyer.
 This also helps in creating a closer relationship with them which will continue via email, Skype or We Chat.

 If it’s a product you are likely to pursue, it is expected that you follow up right away with suppliers via email or We Chat.
 Also, expect series of emails from other suppliers you share your business cards with.
-If you do not want your phone to be bombarded with suppliers WeChatting you, make sure you only share your information with suppliers you have short listed.
+If you do not want your phone to be bombarded with suppliers WeChatting you, make sure you only share your information with the suppliers you have shortlisted.